 Break off the small pillar on the base as shown in figure 8a.

-To remove the Alarm from the ceiling it is now necessary to use a small screwdriver, to release the catch (push catch towards the ceiling) and then twist off the alarm (see figure 8b).
+To remove the Alarm from the ceiling it is now necessary to use a small screwdriver.
+To release the Alarm, push the catch towards the ceiling and then twist off (see figure 8b).